Recovering Pope Expected To Delight Crowds At Easter Sunday Mass - UrduPoint

 - Christian rarity -

-It is also noteworthy for the presence of US Vice President JD Vance in Rome over the weekend.
+The weekend was also noteworthy for the presence of US Vice President JD Vance in Rome.

 He held talks on Saturday with the Vatican's secretary of state, Cardinal Pietro Parolin, and Paul Richard Gallagher, the Holy See's secretary for relations with states.